Xeue/UniVision-Voting-Client/README.md

 When a value is PUSHed the rows will auto sort and animate.
 When the public totals come in they will update in real time in the client.
 The public totals can be pushed firstly by selecting the section, same as the judges, then PUSHing each uni.
 These will not auto sort.
 There is a "Reorder" button in the "Over all totals" section, this has a bug that pressing it more than once will put rows on top of each other.
 ONLY press this once.
-It will also break if there order is currently correct...
+It will also break if their order is currently correct...

 The Scores Admin tab is the same as the one from the website, in there you can see all incoming votes, can verify and uncount votes and ban IPs via the Ban coloumn.